 Plan and create the music playlist.

 Are you planning on having music?
 I find that jazz music works nicely for adults.
-But, if you have a kids party, create a playlist that the kids would enjoy.
-If you have a theme party like a Hawaiian event we had for my daughter’s birthday one year, we purchased Hawaiian music to play at the party.
+But, if you have a kid's party, create a playlist that the kids would enjoy.
+If you have a theme party like a Hawaiian event we had for my daughter's birthday one year, we purchased Hawaiian music to play at the party.

 Plan the activities that you will be doing.

-Set up sit down dinners appropriately.
+Set up sit-down dinners appropriately.

 Lastly, activities to do on the day of the event.

 Relax, and follow your timeline sheet.
-Because you have the list of activities detailed, you can delegate different tasks to others to make your day easier.
+Because you have the list of activities detailed, you can delegate different tasks to make your day easier.
 You deserve to enjoy yourself at this beautiful party you planned.

-One more thing, if you are looking for specific party tips for your next party, here are my other posts on the subject.
+One more thing: if you are looking for specific party tips for your next party, here are my other posts on the subject.

 Well, there you have it.
 I hope these tips help you make your next party fabulous!
 Please share.
-Do you have any tips that you want to share about party planning?
+Do you have any suggestions that you want to share about party planning?
 Please leave a comment below.